Complete your bachelor’s honours degree in interior design from the comfort of your own home with KLC’s groundbreaking online structured course

 There are many different companies offering personal loans, including some that specialise in private education loans which have a reduced repayment through the duration of your course.

-KLC’s dedicated Careers Service is available to all qualification students and alumni.
+KLC’s dedicated life-long Careers Service is available to all qualification students and alumni.
 We try to maintain a close relationship with our graduates; to assist them with their progress in the design industry wherever possible.